Tucson Transit History

 • 1975 – A contest ran in the newspaper to rename the system and the winning name, Sun Tran, was adopted.

 • 1978 – Roy Laos’ bus company operating on the south and west sides of Tucson, was having trouble keeping pace with the new expansion of the city system.
-The public in these parts of town wanted additional service the company could not provide; Sun Tran purchased the company, and Tucson had a single public transit system.
+The public in these parts of town wanted additional services the company could not provide; Sun Tran purchased the company, and Tucson had a single public transit system.

 • 1983 – To alleviate congestion problems, Sun Tran spearheaded the idea of several transit centers that would act as transportation hubs in Tucson.

 • 1987– The first transit center, named after Roy Laos, was opened on Tucson’s south side.
-Two more would soon follow.

 • Sun Tran converted a 35-foot GMC bus to use both compressed natural gas and diesel fuel.
-This was one of the first such buses in the country.
+This was one of the first of such buses in the country.

 • 1988 – The American Public Transportation Association honored Sun Tran with its America’s Best Transit System Award.